mpi-astronomy/mpia-python-template/README.md

 git mv my_package new_package_name
 ```

-4. Add your code to the `src/new_package_name/` directory.
-All your code should be `*.py` files in this directory.
-Do not add other directories inside `src/` unless you know what you are doing.
-Add your tests to the `tests/` directory.
-Edit the `docs\index.rst` file to create documentation for your project.

-5. If/when you want to update the auto-generated `sphinx` documentation, you can edit the `docs/index.rst` file.
-This file is in `reStructuredText` format.
-More information on making your docs pretty is available in the [`sphinx` docs](https://www.sphinx-doc.org/en/master/tutorial/index.html).
-See below on how to generate the documentation locally.
-This repository is set to auto-generate an HTML page with the documentation.
-The example documentation page for this repository can be found at [https://mpi-astronomy.github.io/mpia-python-template/](https://mpi-astronomy.github.io/mpia-python-template/).

-6. Edit the `README.md`.
+4. Edit the `README.md`.
 Add a short description of your package instead of this text.

-7. Edit the `CITATION.cff` file to specify how you want your code cited.
+5. Edit the `CITATION.cff` file to specify how you want your code cited.
 The `CITATION.cff` file allows you to generate a `BibTeX` citation directly from the repository page (see `Cite this repository` in the upper right corner of this page).
 The fields we include here are the minimum recommended in the [AstroBetter post](https://www.astrobetter.com/blog/2019/07/01/citing-astronomy-software-inline-text-examples/) on citing astronomical software with no DOI.
 Please review the recommendations therein if you would like to add more information to the citation.
 Additional information about `CITATION.cff` files can be found [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files).

+6. Add your code to the `src/new_package_name/` directory.
+All your code should be `*.py` files in this directory.
+Do not add other directories inside `src/` unless you know what you are doing.
+Add your tests to the `tests/` directory.
+Edit the `docs/index.rst` file to create documentation for your project.

+🎉 You have a package.

 # What not to Change